 The oral portion of the candidacy examination is held after completion of the written portion and must be completed within one month of the written portion.
-To schedule the oral exam, the student must submit an Application for Candidacy on gradforms and have this approved by their program and advisor at least two weeks before the oral's proposed date.
+To schedule the oral exam, the student must submit an Application for Candidacy on gradforms and have this approved by their program and advisor at least two weeks before the proposed date for the oral exam.
 The oral examination must take place during announced university business hours, Monday through Friday and must be on the Ohio State University campus.